DWOP

-DWOP (103.9 FM), on-air as is a radio station owned by Kaissar Broadcasting Network.
+DWOP (103.9 FM) was a radio station owned by Kaissar Broadcasting Network.

-The station was formerly managed by Sonia O. Leano's SOL Broadcasting from 2012 to 2021, when it went off the air.
+The station was formerly managed by Sonia O. Leano's SOL Broadcasting from March 19, 2007 to 2021, when it went off the air.
 At that time, it was located along Magsaysay Ave., Naga, Camarines Sur.
 In September 2022, Family Radio Broadcasting leased the station.
-Last time on March 2023 DWOP 103.9 Naga City, Canaries Sur.
+In March 2023, it went off the air.
+At that time, it was located at Brgy.
+Tarosanan, Camaligan.